(561) 270-0913

 The United States Navy initially created AFFF to help suppress fires and use it in training exercises to teach appropriate fire responses.
 AFFF can also smother jet fuel fires that can crop up.
 The Navy has begun to transition away from using products with PFAS but still uses these chemicals while searching for a safer solution.

 Airport workers also use AFFF to suppress engine fires in planes.
-These workers were exposed to toxic chemicals until 2018, when information about how AFFF can cause cancer became more widely publicized.
+These workers were exposed to toxic chemicals until 2018 when information about how AFFF can cause cancer became more widely publicized.

 AFFF Firefighting Foam Exposure in Groundwater and Drinking Water

-AFFF does not degrade quickly, and it could take thousands of years for the substance to degrade naturally.
-It can seep into the ground where it was used, possibly infecting groundwater.
+PFAS in AFFF does not degrade quickly, and it could take thousands of years for the chemicals to degrade naturally.
+These “forever chemicals” can seep into the ground where they were used, possibly infecting groundwater.
 This can cause harm and possibly cancerous consequences for local civilians.
-Those living around naval bases and airports could be at more risk of being exposed to the toxic chemicals in AFFF.

 Filing an AFFF Firefighting Foam Exposure Lawsuit